Hieromon/AutoConnect/mkdocs/otabrowser.md

 <img src="images/export_binary.png" width="450" />

-When the compilation is complete, a binary sketch will save with the extension `.bin` in the same folder as the sketch.
+When the compilation is complete, a binary sketch will save with the extension `.bin` in the same folder as the Sketch.

 ### <i class="fa fa-edit"></i> OTA updates w/browser without using AutoConnectOTA